dapphub/dapple/README.md

 `libraries`: If your contract makes use of libraries, you can specify the addresses for those libraries here.
 Maps library names to addresses, much like the `contracts` mapping.
 Does not support regex matching.
 See the [Solidity documentation on libraries](https://github.com/ethereum/wiki/wiki/Solidity-Tutorial#libraries) for more details.

-`environments`: A mapping of environment names to mappings of values to override in dapple.yaml when dapple is passed the given environment name.
-Can also map environment names to alternative YAML files of the same format as "dapple.yaml," with the exception that any `environments` keys in those files will be ignored.
+`environments`: A mapping of environment names to mappings of values to override in dapple.yaml when dapple is passed the specified environment name.
+The only setting that cannot be overridden in this way is `environments` itself.
+You can also map environment names to alternative YAML files of the same format as "dapple.yaml."
+The contents of said files will be treated as if defined directly in the the `environments` mapping.

 In addition, dot notation may be used to override settings in the packages loaded in `dependencies`.
 For example, if you load a package called `eth-common` that defines a `NAME_REG` value in its `contracts` mapping, you can override this value by defining a mapping of the key `eth-common.contracts.NAME_REG` to whatever value you prefer.
 This override will persist for all packages loaded by your package.